-This is not a puritanical vegan/ vegetarian blog, we will never preach from an upturned potato crate.
-We ate meat for years ourselves and enjoyed it very much.
-We do however feel that there is a collective shift taking place, we are all realising that plants have to take a larger role in our diets, not just for our own sake, but to attempt to reverse the damage that we are doing to the earth.
+This is not a puritanical vegan blog, we will never preach from an upturned potato crate.
+This is a good vibes vegan blog!
+We ate meat for years ourselves.
+We have found that all vegans get there in different ways.
+We do however feel that there is a collective shift taking place, there is more and more awareness about the benefits of a vegan lifestyle.
+We are amazed and excited to see society changing in that way.
+Most of us are realising that plants have to take a larger role in our diets, not just for our own sake, but to attempt to reverse the damage that we are doing to the earth.

 VEGAN FOR ALL!

-We try to make our dishes appeal to all tastes and most of our carnivorous friends love dinners at the Beach House (even my Dad, who suffers from acute pork addiction!).
-You’ll our recipes are bursting with flavour and nutrients and we love a good plate of food, so the portions are always hearty and satisfying.
+We try to make our dishes appeal to all tastes and most of our carnivorous friends love dinners at the Beach House (even my Dad, who has gone from a greens hater to Kale’s number one fan).
+You’ll find our recipes are packed with flavour and nutrients and we love a good plate of food, so the portions are always hearty and satisfying.
 Our food is cooked from the heart, it’s real (good for the) soul food!

 If you interested in learning more about a vegan/ vegetarian lifestyle, please see the ‘links’ section which is full of interesting veggie related blogs and sites or leave a comment beneath a post or email us (email@example.com).
 We’d love to hear from you.